Overview

 Template Pipeline

-- Select template: load the structure and its anchor/field definitions.
+- Select template: load the structure and its anchor and field definitions.

 - Bind field values: resolve